ga-wdi-lessons/ruby-oop/readme.md

 - Explain the relationship between `.new()` and `def initialize()`
 - Distinguish whether a piece of data is best-suited to being stored in a local, instance, or class variable
 - Explain whether given data is best-suited to having its accessibility defined by `attr_accessor`, `attr_reader`, `attr_writer`, or none of the above
-- Describe the relationship of `attr_` and "getter" and "setter" methods
 - Properly define instance and class variables
 - List two ways of defining class methods